zio/zio/docs/datatypes/contextual/zdeps.md

 val horizontal: ZDeps[Has[Console], Nothing, Logging with UserRepo] = Logging.consoleLogger ++ UserRepo.inMemory

-// fulfill missing deps, composing vertically val fullLayer: Deps[Nothing, Logging with UserRepo] = Console.live >>> horizontal
+// fulfill missing deps, composing vertically val fullDeps: Deps[Nothing, Logging with UserRepo] = Console.live >>> horizontal

-// provide the layer to the program makeUser.provideSomeLayer(fullLayer)
+// provide the dependencies to the program makeUser.provideSomeDeps(fullDeps)
 ```

-Given a layer, it is possible to update one or more components it provides.
+Given a set of dependencies, it is possible to update one or more components it provides.
 We update a dependency in two ways:

 1. **Using the `update` Method** — This method allows us to replace one requirement with a different implementation: